 Fireplaces create CO and other combustion pollutants.
 Open the flue during use.
 Have the flue and chimney inspected each year.

 Gas or kerosene space heaters create CO and combustion pollutants.
-Never use them unless they are properly vented.
+Never use them unless they are vented correctly.
 Open doors to the rest of the house, use an exhaust fan, and open windows slightly.

 Moisture from cooking and washing leads to living pollutants.
 Use exhaust fans.

 Unvented gas stoves and ranges raise the risks of CO and combustion byproducts.
-Clean and adjust burners, use exhaust fans, and never use a stove or range to heat a home.
+Clean and adjust burners, and use exhaust fans.
+Never use a stove or range to heat a home.

 Paint and solvents.
 Air out when using.
 Reseal containers well.
 Clean brushes outside.

 Pesticides and fertilizers.
-Consider nonchemical methods.
+Think about using non-chemical methods instead.
 Air out if using indoors.

 Fuels.
-Store labeled, sealed containers made for fuels outside in a well-ventilated area.
+Store labeled, sealed fuel containers outside in a well-ventilated area.

 Laundry or utility areas

-Unvented clothes dryers promote moisture, living pollutants, and dust.
+Clothes dryers.
+Unvented dryers promote moisture, living pollutants, and dust.
 Vent dryers to the outside.
 A gas-fired dryer creates CO and combustion byproducts.
 Clean lint filters often and provide air for gas combustion.

+Water.
 Ground moisture promotes living allergens.
 Look for condensation on walls, water on floors, or sewage leaks.
-To keep water out, install gutters and downspouts, don't water near foundations, grade soil away from the house, and waterproof basement walls.
+To keep water out, install gutters and downspouts.
+Don't water near foundations and grade soil away from the house.
+Waterproof basement walls.

+Furnaces and water heaters.
 Fossil-fuel furnaces and water heaters pose risks of CO and combustion pollutants.
 Have them inspected yearly, clean around them often, and change filters regularly.
-Call your fuel supplier or fire department at once if you suspect a CO or fuel leak.
+Call your fuel supplier or fire department at once if you think there is a CO or fuel leak.